 Let’s take a look at separate paid ad channels and how to benefit from them:

 Google ads have massive reach and are a great way to be seen by customers before any organic search results come up.
 But people will see that your listing is there as a paid advertisement, so create it to stand out and help people see your product value.
+If you are a store owner you should definitely check the Performance Max campaigns which are the latest update of smart shopping campaigns.

 Unless you’re Nike or equivalent in brand awareness, don’t use Google ads on queries where you would be competing with globally-recognized brands or those that aren’t 100% in your niche.
 Your click-through rates will be low and the audience won’t convert well, so you will only waste your budget.